AlysonMAK/STAT-3011-project-2/README.md

 ## Data
 ### 1. [Intel image dataset](https://drive.google.com/drive/folders/1d2qrliP_gJa1TB0ReBa58_roT1rHxbI3?usp=sharing)
 ### 2. [transformed numpy data](https://drive.google.com/drive/folders/1d2qrliP_gJa1TB0ReBa58_roT1rHxbI3?usp=sharing)
-In numpy data, all images are changed to be 224*224*3 dataframes
+In numpy data, all images are changed to be 224.224.3 dataframes, which can be directly put into AlexNet and ResNet models

 ## Code
 Data Scrap folder: the code used to for images scrapping